 - You’ll have 2 hours and 20 minutes to complete the MPE.

 - If you’re taking the MPE from a remote/off-campus location, plan to be in a quiet setting with no interruptions.

-- Take the MPE at least one week prior to Ram Orientation so your academic advisor has your results.
+- Take the MPE at least one week prior to Ram Orientation so your results will be available during advising and registration.

 - View your results.